jagerber48/sciform/docs/source/usage.rst

 See :class:`FormatOptions` for a complete list of keyword arguments used to construct :class:`FormatOptions` and see :ref:`formatting_options` for more details on the different options.
-The :meth:`FormatOptions.replace` method can be used to construct new :class:`FormatOptions` instances by using one existing :class:`FormatOptions` instance as a base set of options and to use a second :class:`FormatOptions` instance to specify which options should be overwritten and with what values for the new instance.
+The :meth:`FormatOptions.merge` method can be used to combine two :class:`FormatOptions` instances into a new one by overwriting any option from the first instance with the corresponding option from the second instance if it is populated.

 It is not necessary to provide input for all options.
 At format time, any un-populated options will be populated with the